PGP vs. SecureSend: What’s the Difference?

 Apple users often prefer secure-sharing flows that maintain a simple, native experience across devices.

-• For One-Off Communication: SecureSend is often the preferred choice for Mac and iPhone users because it works instantly with any recipient, regardless of their device or email provider.
+• For One-Off Communication: SecureSend is often preferred by Mac and iPhone users because it works instantly with any recipient, regardless of their device.

-Before choosing a method, it is important to understand how these features integrate with your current setup:
+Before choosing a security method, it is important to understand how these features integrate with your current setup and licensing preferences:

 • Works with existing providers: You can use both PGP and SecureSend with Gmail, Outlook, iCloud, Exchange, and IMAP.
 No provider switch is required.